Industrial Action - Update

 • Will my ticket(s) be valid on any other route?

 • There were no published special arrangements in place for tickets to be valid with other operators.
 Please see above, or the National Rail Enquiries website, for information regarding industrial action affecting other train operators.
+The majority of English train operators were affected by the same overtime ban as Chiltern railways, and strikes were called on different operators on Tuesday 7, Wednesday 8 and Thursday 9 May.

 • Is there a different timetable on the affected days?